moifort/infra-as-code/README.md

 For a short explanation of the script see [install.sh](#installsh) section.

 1. On your computer create a ssh key `ssh-keygen -t rsa -C "your@mail.com"`
-4. Run the `install.sh`
+4. Run the `install.sh "userName" "sshPort" "myPublicKey"`

 ## install.sh
 The script will secures your server, creating a specific user and installing docker and other tools.
-Steps:
-- Simple

 ## Containers
 * `nginx`: Entrypoint of all your http requests.
 Automatic reverse proxy and SSL